Hai Yang Shi You 981 standoff: Background of crisis

-Soon after China moved its oil rig to the south of Paracel Islands and established an exclusion zone around it, Vietnam vociferously protested the move as an infringement of its sovereignty.
-It sent 29 ships in an attempt to disrupt the rig's placement and operations.
+Vietnam sent 29 ships in an attempt to disrupt the rig's placement and operations.
 The ships met resistance from Chinese ships escorting the rig, and Vietnam stated that its ships were repeatedly rammed and sprayed with water, resulting in six people being injured, while China stated that its ships were also rammed and it sprayed water in self-defense.
 On May 26, a Vietnamese fishing boat sank near the oil rig after being rammed by a Chinese vessel; the incident was shown by a video footage from Vietnam a week later.

 Internationally, Vietnam attempted to garner support at the ASEAN Summit which took place on May 10–11.
 Domestically, the tensions with China resulted in people protesting against Chinese actions, which was considered rare in a communist country where the government clamped down on public protests.
 On May 13 and 14, anti-Chinese protests in Vietnam escalated into riots, where many foreign businesses and Chinese workers were targeted.
 Businesses owned by foreign investors from China, Taiwan, Singapore, Japan and South Korea were subjected to vandalism and looting due to the confusion by protesters who believed the establishments to be Chinese.
 However, the scale and extent to which the riots played out have also caused commenters to highlight the contributing factor of growing discontent among Vietnam's rapidly-growing industrial workforce.

 Domestic reaction

-The 2014 oil rig incident has unleashed a series of anti-China protests and demonstrations in Vietnam.
+In Vietnam, anti-China protests and demonstrations followed.
 The demonstrations were initially peaceful in nature and displayed popular support for the government's tough rhetoric towards China.
 These demonstrations were seen to embody pro-government nationalism.
 However, the pro-government nationalism has evolved into anti-government sentiment as peaceful protests escalated into violent riots.
 Analysts have suggested that the riots, which occurred predominantly in industrial parks and have targeted both Chinese and non-Chinese factories, were influenced by several factors.
 Beyond anti-China sentiment, the riots were also seen to reflect the growing discontent among Vietnam's rapidly growing industrial workforce, as well as the wider dissatisfaction towards the Vietnamese leadership.